This rocket's for you: NASA might sell naming rights to boost exploration

 Looking ahead, the Trump administration wants to end direct federal support for the space station in 2025, hoping commercial space companies will take it over or field new stations that promote research and commerce in low Earth orbit.
 NASA wants to focus on returning humans to the moon.

-One question is would the branding really make a difference to NASA's finances?
-Future flights of NASA’s Space Launch System rocket are expected run at least $1 billion each launch.
-The shuttle was only a fraction of that and McCulley said corporate sponsorship then probably would have only generated "pennies in the overall scheme of things.”
+Would the branding really make a difference to NASA's finances?
+Future flights of NASA’s Space Launch System rocket are expected to run at least $1 billion each launch.
+The shuttle was only a fraction of that, and McCulley said corporate sponsorship then probably would have only generated "pennies in the overall scheme of things.”

 Then there are questions like, where would the revenue from naming rights or an astronaut’s image on a Wheaties cereal box go?
 Who would decide?
 Who would negotiate the agreements?